TakamichiOsumi/python-reference/README.md

 ## Notes

-Tested on only mac os x.
+Tested on only Mac OS X.

 Newly added scripts are stored as executable files, to make it run comfortably on the local testing environment.
+This is to reduce typing commands, even one character.